1977 Atlanta Falcons season: Week 14

-The Falcons had their most productive offensive game of the season as the Falcons scored 35 points their most in a game since they scored that many in week 10 of 1975 against the Denver Broncos.
-Haskel Stanback ran for 129 yards and 2 touchdowns from 2 and 7 yards while Steve Bartkowski passed for 2 touchdowns one from 27 yards to Secdrick Mclntyre and the other from 5 yards to Billy Ryckman.
-But the story was that the Falcons allowed the Saints to only 7 points to 129, a new NFL record for fewest points allowed by a team breaking the Minnesota Vikings' 1969's 133 points allowed.
+The Falcons had their most productive offensive game of the season as they scored 35 points, their most in a game since they scored that many in week 10 of 1975 against the Denver Broncos.
+Haskel Stanback ran for 129 yards and 2 touchdowns from 2 and 7 yards out, while Steve Bartkowski passed for 2 touchdowns, one from 27 yards to Secdrick Mclntyre and the other from 5 yards to Billy Ryckman.
+But the story was that the Falcons allowed the Saints only 7 points, and finished with a new NFL record for fewest points allowed in a season by a team, 129, breaking the Minnesota Vikings of 1969's 133 points allowed.
 After the game the Saints fired Hank Stram as head coach.